-As with my previous work that relies on constructed elements, the process of leaving the viewer to wonder about the narrative is impacted by the segmentation that occurs within each constructed piece.
-Each series develops from a previous project in an erector set fashion linking fragments to one another in a network of ideas.
-The ideas may collide or be tangent to one another, yet with childlike wonder the viewer often finds that what is believed to be obvious becomes a fantastical journey defined through abstraction.
+As with my previous work that relied on distorted figurative constructed elements and imagery, the building process is left evident to guide the viewer and impact the narrative through the segmentation that occurs within each constructed piece.
+Each angle of the work offering another plot twist.
+Each series develops from the previous project in an erector set fashion linking fragments to one another in a network of ideas, they may collide or be tangent to one another, yet with childlike wonder the viewer often finds that what is believed to be obvious becomes a fantastical journey defined through abstraction.

 Artist Stacey Wexler received her Bachelor's of Fine Art in ceramics from The University for the Arts in 1983 and was the recipient of several awards for artistic achievements, including the President's Purchase Award.
 She graduated from Claremont Graduate University with a Master's of Fine Art in sculpting in 1985.
 Wexler’s work has been exhibited at venues throughout the United States and internationally, including Italy, Germany and Russia.
-After graduating she worked in the entertainment industry producing sets and props for twenty years, before attending Art Center College of Design with a specialization in computer graphics Currently, she is an adjunct assistant professor in the Department of Art and Architecture at Los Angeles City College, Los Angeles CA and an associate faculty at Mt.
-San Jacinto College.
+After graduating she worked in the entertainment industry producing sets and props for twenty years, before attending Art Center College of Design with a specialization in computer graphics Currently, she is an adjunct associate professor in the Visual & Media Arts department at Los Angeles City College, Los Angeles CA.

 Follow me on Blogger